Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 (Pulerwitz et al., 2000)

-coercive dominance ability to influence
+coercive dominance and other (hierarchy) variables (subscale 1); ability to influence (subscale 2)

 1) Relationship control